-Note1 - Maximum continuous current is based on the inverter's continuous power rating at the lowest input voltage with an inverter inefficiency factored in.
+Note - Maximum continuous current is based on the inverter's continuous power rating at the lowest input voltage with an inverter inefficiency factored in.

-Note2 - Copper wire rated with 90°C (194°F) insulation at an ambient temperature of 30°C (86°F), with a multiple cable fill factor (0.8) de-rating (if needed).
+Note - Copper wire rated with 90°C (194°F) insulation at an ambient temperature of 30°C (86°F), with a multiple cable fill factor (0.8) de-rating in free air (if needed).
+May require larger conductor, refer to your application wiring requirements (such as in boats), the DC grounding wire may be required to be the same ampacity as the positive cable to the inverter.

-Note3 - The next larger standard size overcurrent device may be used if the derated cable ampacity falls between the standard overcurrent devices found in the NEC.
+Note - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard overcurrent devices found in the NEC.

-Note4 - Per the NEC, the DC grounding electrode conductor can be a #6 AWG conductor if that is the only connection to the grounding electrode and that grounding electrode is a rod, pipe, or plate electrode.
+Note - Per the NEC, the DC grounding electrode conductor can be a #6 AWG conductor if that is the only connection to the grounding electrode and that grounding electrode is a rod, pipe, or plate electrode.